 Pricing: Premium from $3.33/mo.

 One thing that makes PicMonkey unique is that you can pick a template or start from a thumbnail-sized blank canvas.
 Upload your own video still or choose something in the photo library.
 From there, you can click and drag special effects, logos, and word art.
 Another plus is that you can upload the finished product directly to YouTube, rather than having to download the image first.

 Pricing: from $7.99/mo.

 Creatopy is a specialty thumbnail maker for YouTube.
 That’s because the app’s primary focus is advertising graphics, such as banner ads and sponsored social media.
 However, because YouTube thumbnails are important for brands that create YouTube videos for content marketing, they do have some templates to assist.
 Simply start with a snapshot of your video, and add brand assets or words.

 Picmaker claims to be the fastest image editing software out there.
 Choose a template or upload an image and edit from scratch.
 Either way, it pretty much click and drag to make a nice thumbnail.
 Plus, you can import video snapshots, logos, custom fonts, branding, and more.
 Note that for this app, you probably should get a premium plan due to the limited features in the free version.

 Pricing: Paid from $9.95/mo.

-Crello is owned by Vista Create, and their website indicates they are rebranding.
-With that said, their thumbnail maker for YouTube lets you upload any kind of photo to their templates, an advantage that not all options have.
+Vista Create’s thumbnail maker for YouTube lets you upload any kind of photo to their templates, an advantage that not all options have.
 You can also add any kind of graphics, special effects, and word art.
 In addition, Crello uniquely lets you take the YouTube thumbnail and reformat it for reuse.
 For instance, you might turn it into an Instagram post or advertisement to bring in viewers.
 Finally, you can use this one with a mobile device.

 Pricing: high-quality free plan and pro for $10/mo.